inab/Wetlab2Variations/cwl-workflows/README.md

 The .yml files allow to run each cwl files separately with cwltool.
 There you need to have in the input files in defined in path.
 Using local files allow faster execution of the pipeline or execution of just a simple task.

+## Abstract workflow
+The workflow is also represented as an abstract CWL 1.2, where all the steps are Operation records.
+It is available at [abstract_workflows/workflow.cwl](abstract_workflows/workflow.cwl).